 I. International Day of Commemoration in Memory of the Victims of the Holocaust

 The Holocaust Remembrance Programme leads the annual observance of the International Day of Commemoration in memory of the victims of the Holocaust on 27 January.
 This day was chosen by the international community to mark the liberation of the Auschwitz Birkenau German Nazi Concentration and Extermination Camp (1940-1945).
-The theme of the 2016 ceremony in the General Assembly Hall was The Holocaust and Human Dignity, which included theparticipation of Secretary-General António Guterres, President of the General Assembly H.E.
+The theme of the 2018 ceremony in the General Assembly Hall was Holocaust Remembrance and Education: Our Shared Responsibility, which included the participation of Secretary-General António Guterres, President of the General Assembly H.E.
 Mr. Miroslav Lajčák; H.E.
 Mr. Danny Danon, Permanent Representative of Israel to the United Nations; H.E.
 Mr. Christoph Heusgen, Permanent Representative of Germany to the United Nations; H.E.
 Ms. Kelley Eckels Currie, United States Representative to the Economic and Social Council at the United Nations.
 Judge Thomas Buergenthal, a Holocaust survivor and a retired Judge of the International Court of Justice, Professor at George Washington University Law School served as a keynote speaker.
 Mrs. Eva Lavi, a Holocaust survivor, shared her testimony.
 The event featured recitations of memorial prayers and musical performances.
-In addition to the ceremony, events held at United Nations Headquarters during Holocaust remembrance week included a briefing for non-governmental organizations on The Future of Holocaust Education (with participation of the Chair of the International Holocaust Remembrance Alliance); the opening of the exhibit Survivors, Victims and Perpetrators, sponsored by Permanent Mission of Germany to the United Nations; the opening of the exhibit Life after Survival, sponsored by Germany; and a film screening Children of the Holocaust co-sponsored by Permanent Mission of the United Kingdom to the United Nations.
+In addition to the ceremony, events held at United Nations Headquarters during Holocaust remembrance week included a briefing for non-governmental organizations on Diversity and Lessons to be Learned for Human Understanding; the opening of the exhibit Survivors, Victims and Perpetrators, sponsored by Permanent Mission of Germany to the United Nations; the opening of the exhibit The Butterfly Project: Remembering the Children of the Holocaust; and a film screening Children of the Holocaust co-sponsored by Permanent Mission of the United Kingdom to the United Nations.

 II.
 International Partnerships